ThaisRobba/atom-moonscript/README.md

 atom-moonscript
 ===============

-Moonscript syntax highlighting for Atom!
+Adds syntax highlighting to Moonscript files in Atom